theintern/intern/README.md

 First:

-1. `git clone --recursive https://github.com/csnover/dojo2-teststack.git` as a child directory of the project you want to test (you will be able to make it a sibling in the very near future)
+1. `git clone --recursive https://github.com/csnover/dojo2-teststack.git` as a sibling directory of the package you want to test

 Then, for a stand-alone browser client: